-Minimum Standards for workstations and servers that participate in sensitive activity, section 5.2.4 and 6.2.4, require logging which identifies the user, type of event, date and time with time zone, success or failure, and origin of event, and must identify system component, affected data, or resource.
-In addition, logs should be archived at least weekly to a central log server for storage.
-During the review, we noted that MCC IT had proper logging parameters enabled for workstations and servers that participate in processing of sensitive information.
-However a log archive process was not in place per Minimum Standards requirements.
+Minimum Standards for workstations and servers that process and manage sensitive information require that logs be generated that identify the user, type of event, date and time with time zone, success or failure and origin of event, and the system component, and affected data, or resource.
+During our review, we noted that RO had some logging parameters enabled for servers that process sensitive information.
+However, the complete logging configuration required by Minimum Standards was not defined.